Home / LSA Faculty & Staff / Academic Affairs / Policies and Procedures / Tenured and Tenure Track Faculty /

 Existing tenure-track faculty may wish to establish a joint academic appointment or to discontinue an existing joint appointment.
 Depending on the rank there are different parameters:

 - For junior (tenure-track) faculty, the initial appointment and the 3rd-year review are particularly appropriate times to consider a joint appointment.
-However, title and effort changes cannot be made in the two years prior to the tenure review.
+However, title and effort changes cannot be made in the two years before the tenure review.

 - Senior (tenured) faculty members may request that a joint appointment be established or discontinued at any time.